Skip to content

 pnpm uninstall -g @anthropic-ai/claude-code

-# If you are already on the native install, you can run the migration command directly
+# If you're already on a native install, you can run the migration command directly

 claude install